redux-saga/redux-saga/docs/api/README.md

 Each time an action is dispatched to the store.
 And if this action matches `pattern`, `takeLatest` starts a new `saga` task in the background.
-If a `saga` task was started previously (on the last action dispatched before the actual action), and if this task is still running, the task will be cancelled by throwing a `SagaCancellationException` inside it.
+If a `saga` task was started previously (on the last action dispatched before the actual action), and if this task is still running, the task will be cancelled.

 - `pattern: String | Array | Function` - for more information see docs for [`take(pattern)`](#takepattern)